MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/workflow/debug-custom-workflow-activity.md

 To debug a custom workflow activity, copy the .pdb file for the assembly to the `%installdir%\server\bin\assembly` folder.
 The assembly can be deployed as on-disk or stored in the database.
 The recommended deployment is in the database, but for debugging you should select on-disk.
 Next, attach the debugger to the `CrmAsyncService.exe` process.
 Make sure that you remove the .pdb file when you’ve finished debugging because it uses memory to have it loaded.
 For detailed information, see [Debug a plug-In](../debug-plugin.md).

 > [!NOTE]
-> Debug a custom workflow documentation that is applicable to Dynamics 365 for Customer Engagement apps (online) users is now available in the PowerApps documentation at: [Debug a custom workflow](/powerapps/developer/common-data-service/workflow/debug-workflow-activites)
+> Debugging a custom workflow documentation that is applicable to Dynamics 365 for Customer Engagement apps (online) users is now available in the PowerApps documentation at: [Debug a custom workflow](/powerapps/developer/common-data-service/workflow/debug-workflow-activites)
 >
 > [!INCLUDE[cc-cdsnote-2-topic](../includes/cc-cdsnote-2-topic.md)]